-Slow Start/Tracking Pin (SS/TR)
+7.3.9 Slow Start and Tracking Pin (SS/TR)

-The TPS54240-Q1 effectively uses the lower voltage of the internal voltage reference or the SS/TR pin voltage as the power-supply reference voltage and regulates the output accordingly.
-A capacitor on the SS/TR pin to ground implements a slow-start time.
-The TPS54240-Q1 has an internal pullup current source of 2 μ A that charges the external slow-start capacitor.
-The calculations for the slow-start time (10% to 90%) are shown in Equation 6.
-The voltage reference (V{REF}) is 0.8 V and the slow-start current (I{SS}) is 2 μ A. The slow-start capacitor should remain lower than 0.47 μ F and greater than 0.47 nF.
+The TPS54260-Q1 effectively uses the lower voltage of the internal voltage reference or the SS/TR pin voltage as the reference voltage of the power-supply and regulates the output accordingly.
+A capacitor on the SS/TR pin to ground implements a slow start time.
+The TPS54260-Q1 has an internal pull-up current source of 2 μ A that charges the external slow start capacitor.
+The calculations for the slow start time (10% to 90%) are shown in Equation 6.
+The voltage reference (V{REF}) is 0.8 V and the slow start current (I{SS}) is 2 μ A. The slow start capacitor should remain lower than 0.47 μ F and greater than 0.47 nF.